Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Experiments

 \subsection{Setup}

 \paragraph{Environment Details} We evaluate CRPTpro on DMControl~\cite{r13}, a representative benchmark containing many and different types of continuous visual-control tasks.
-It is proven and widely considered to be the most challenging motor-control benchmark for unsupervised RL~\cite{cic-arxiv,urlb,cic-nips}.
+It is proven and widely considered to be the most challenging motor-control benchmark for unsupervised RL~\cite{urlb,cic-nips}.
 According to the recent influential works~\cite{r6,r9,r12,r22}, we select 8 popular and challenging tasks defined in 8 different domains: \textit{Cheetah-Run}, \textit{Walker-Run}, \textit{Quadruped-Run}, \textit{Cartpole-Swingup sparse}, \textit{Pendulum-Swingup}, \textit{Manipulation-Reach duplo}, \textit{Hopper-Hop} and \textit{Finger-Spin}.
 These tasks cover different fields including balance control problems, multi-joint robot locomotion, robotic arm manipulation and so on.

-To the best of our knowledge, we are the first to primarily concentrate on cross-domain pre-training on challenging DMControl benchmark, whereas previous related works~\cite{r6,r9} only conduct a small number of exploratory experiments.
+To the best of our knowledge, we are the first to primarily concentrate on cross-domain pre-training on the challenging DMControl benchmark, whereas previous related works~\cite{r6,r9} only conduct a small number of exploratory experiments.
 Therefore, we divide the selected 8 domains into groups for cross-domain experiments by ourselves.
 They are further divided into 4 domain groups for cross-domain pre-training, as shown in Table \ref{domain-groups}.
-Under this division, the selected 4 groups cover the 8 domains as evenly as possible (shown by a more intuitive Table \ref{groupswhy}).
-Moreover, different groups also have different characteristics (For example, Group-A contains only multi-joint robot domains while Group-C contains 3 different types of domains).
+Under this division, the selected 4 groups cover the 8 domains as evenly as possible.
+Moreover, different groups also have different characteristics (for example, Group-A contains only multi-joint robot domains, while Group-C contains 3 different types of domains).

 Following prior works, visual observations are represented as 84$\times$84$\times$3 pixel rendering and 3 consecutive previous observations are stacked to form the 84$\times$84$\times$9 state as input.
 Action repeat is set to 2 across all tasks.
 The episode length is set to 1000 for all tasks except \textit{Manipulation-Reach duplo}, with 250 episode length.